Fleurtam/Portfoliowebsite/README.md

 # Portfolio Website(WIP)

-## The creation of a portfolio website as part of the Craft Academy programming course.
+The creation of a portfolio website as part of the Craft Academy programming course.

+Background picture courtesy of pexels